 Andrey Ignatyev is a Russian businessman, a public figure, former General Director of the Russian Tourism Company with the Ministry of the Russian Federation for Physical Education, Sports and Tourism, former Vice President of the Association of Tour Operators of Russia (ATOR), cofounder of Dadobro.com international volunteer initiative, Doctor of Economics.
-At present: he is Business Consultant to global international company VFS Global, which, with his participation, established the largest Visa Service Centre network on the territory of the CIS.
+At present he is advisor to a company BSI Global Group

 In 1987, received the diploma of Moscow State Aviation University as Mechanical Engineer;

 1988 – 1989 – Inspector for Tourism with the State Committee for Tourism of the USSR;

 1993 – completed British Government programme for Training of British Industry Managers (London);